- Computational Social Science

 Scores must be sent electronically (e-delivery) to the Cornell University Graduate Admissions, Caldwell Hall e-download account.
 E-delivery may also be referred to as an e-TRF by your test center.
 We do not accept paper IELTS Academic test report forms.

-The English language proficiency requirement is waived if the applicant meets at least one of the criteria below.
-There is no separate form needed for the waiver:
+The English language proficiency requirement may be waived if the applicant meets University exceptions as outlined on the graduate school's English Language Proficiency requirements page.
+There is no separate form needed for the waiver.

 Additional materials such as a portfolio are not required but may be submitted if you feel this will enhance your application.
 In the Supplemental Materials section of the application, you may upload a one-page attachment that includes a link to your online portfolio.
 DO NOT upload an entire portfolio to your application.
 The link must be submitted with your application.
 We cannot change or upload any material to your application once the application is submitted.